hmcts/et-syr-frontend/README.md

 This will start the frontend container exposing the application's port (set to `3003` in this template app).

-create a new case by using claimant journey (et-sya-api, https://localhost:3002).
+In order to test if the application is up, create a new case by using claimant journey (et-sya-api, https://localhost:3002).
 Use caseReferenceId and connect to this app by using the link https://localhost:3003/response-hub/{{caseReferenceId}}?lng=en

 You should get a very basic response hub page.